tonai/Lightning-talks/JavaScript/06_Writing-modular-plugins.md

 When writing modular plugins you need to think of few things :
 * modularity and reusability
-* availability of a plugin API
+* user control level
 * extensibility
 * compatibility with modules loader

 ### Modularity and reusability

-This is done by allowing the user to pass some options that will change the way your plugin work.
+It's the concept of allowing the user to customize the look, the behavior...etc. of your plugin by using options.

 There is 2 ways of managing this options.